Introduction to nanopore sensing

 Fields of use

-The GridION™ system is designed to enable users to run an experiment until sufficient data has been collected to reach a predetermined experimental endpoint.
+The GridION™ system and MinION™ device are designed to enable users to run an experiment until sufficient data has been collected to reach a predetermined experimental endpoint.
 In contrast, other molecular analysis systems have a fixed analysis time, or ‘run time’ that delivers a surged batch of data at the end of that run.
 In such cases the user is forced to design the experiment to fit the machine that the analysis is performed on.

-Conversely, by making use of the properties of nanopore sensing and rapid electronic measurement, users can instruct GridION nodes to monitor their own data output and look for key application-specific results.
-These results may be used to alter or optimise the behaviour of the nodes in real time, or simply stop them when the experiment is known to have been completed.
-For example, a node or a cluster of nodes can be instructed, through on-board software, to run until a certain datum has been seen a certain number of times at a specified confidence level.
+Conversely, by making use of the properties of nanopore sensing and rapid electronic measurement, users can instruct GridION nodes or the MinION to monitor their own data output and look for key application-specific results.
+These results may be used to alter or optimise the behaviour of the instruments in real-time, or simply stop them when the experiment is known to have been completed.
+For example, a node or a cluster of GridION nodes can be instructed, through on-board software, to Run until... a certain datum has been seen a certain number of times at a specified confidence level.
 In this way, the experiment is defined by the user, not defined by the machine.

-By using the 96-well plate-adapted cartridge, this further allows the system to process a series of experiments autonomously on different samples; the system simply runs one sample from the first well, and once completed, the node can automatically move onto the next sample to run another experiment.
+Using the multi-well plate-adapted cartridge, further allows the system to process a series of experiments autonomously on different samples; the system simply runs one sample from the first well, and once completed, the node can automatically move onto the next sample to run another experiment.

 • DNA sequencing: the GridION system may process the sample until they have seen a minimum of tenfold read coverage over specified regions of interest, until a specific mutation has been observed in a sample or until enough sequence data has been collected to reliably assemble a sample against a reference.